virtusize/virtusize.github.io/_sources/integration-guide/mobile.txt

 integration for both mobile and desktop.
 This must be the same user id as you used in the order confirmation.

-We use this to identify the customers previous purchases and add them to his personal purchase history.
-This allows him to compare two garments with one click and is especially useful on mobile devices.
+We use this to identify the customers previous purchases and add them to their personal purchase history.
+This allows them to compare two garments with one click and is especially useful on mobile devices.

 To add a user id you simply call this in your integration code: